SILYRICS/Project-Alpha/README.md

 # Project-Alpha
 Initial Repository for education of users
-Editsto the Alpha-Beta Branch File Branch 1
+Edits to the Alpha-Beta Branch File Branch 1